Joseph V. Melillo

-Joseph V. Melillo was executive producer at the Brooklyn Academy of Music (BAM) from 1999 to 2018, and was named executive producer emeritus upon his departure.
-He is Columbia Artists' International Artistic Advisor, and was a 2019 Director’s Fellow at the Center for Ballet and the Arts at New York University.
+Joseph V. Melillo was executive producer at Brooklyn Academy of Music (BAM) from 1999 to 2018, and was named executive producer emeritus when he left the post.
+He is Columbia Artists Management's international artistic advisor, and was a 2019 Director’s Fellow at the Center for Ballet and the Arts at New York University.

+Biography

 Education

 Joseph V. Melillo earned a Bachelor of Arts degree in English and theater at Sacred Heart University in Fairfield, CT and a Masters of Fine Arts in speech and drama at Catholic University of America in Washington, DC.

 Career

-Melillo was responsible for the artistic direction of theater, dance, music, visual art, film, and more at the multi-venue arts center, which includes the Harvey Theater, Howard Gilman Opera House, Fishman Space, Rose Cinemas, and BAMcafé.
-Prior to that, working with President/Executive Producer Harvey Lichtenstein, Melillo served as BAM's producing director, following a six-year tenure as founding director of the BAM Next Wave Festival.
+Melillo was responsible for the artistic direction of theater, dance, music, visual art and film at the multi-venue arts center, which includes the Harvey Theater, Howard Gilman Opera House, Fishman Space, Rose Cinemas, and BAMcafé.
+Prior to that, working with President/Executive Producer Harvey Lichtenstein, Melillo was BAM's producing director, following a six-year tenure as founding director of the BAM Next Wave Festival.

-Over 35 years at BAM, Melillo programmed the work of emerging and established artists such as Pina Bausch, Philip Glass, Trisha Brown, Bill T. Jones/Arnie Zane, Merce Cunningham, Robert Wilson, Urban Bush Women, Ivo van Hove, Ralph Lemon, Anne Bogart, Cheek by Jowl, Reggie Wilson, Mark Morris, and Michelle Dorrance, among many others.
-During his tenure, he worked alongside Karen Brooks Hopkins (BAM president from 1999—2015) and Katy Clark (BAM president from 2015—present).
+Over 35 years at BAM, Melillo programmed the work of artists such as Pina Bausch, Philip Glass, Trisha Brown, Bill T. Jones/Arnie Zane, Merce Cunningham, Robert Wilson, Urban Bush Women, Ivo van Hove, Ralph Lemon, Anne Bogart, Cheek by Jowl, Reggie Wilson, Mark Morris, Carl Hancock Rux and Michelle Dorrance.
+During his tenure, he worked with Karen Brooks Hopkins (BAM president from 1999—2015) and Katy Clark (BAM president from 2015—present).

-He forged artistic partnerships such as The Bridge Project—a three-year series of international theater engagements featuring a trans-Atlantic company of actors directed by Sam Mendes and produced by BAM, The Old Vic, and Neal Street—and for seven seasons, DanceMotion USAsm, an international cultural diplomacy program in partnership with the US Department of State.
+He set up artistic partnerships such as the Bridge Project, a three-year series of international theater engagements with a trans-Atlantic company of actors directed by Sam Mendes and produced by BAM, The Old Vic, and Neal Street, and for seven seasons, DanceMotion USAsm, an international cultural diplomacy program in partnership with the US Department of State.
 In 1999, the BAM Rose Cinemas opened with four screens, including one dedicated to repertory and special series.